codenameone/CodenameOne/CONTRIBUTING.md

 ## Ownership

 By contributing code you are granting Codename One shared ownership of your work.
 You still own it but Codename One will have the right to relicense your work based on our needs & treat this work as if it was developed by a Codename One engineer.
-This is important as we might need to provide propriatery licenses for commercial companies and we might want to change the general project license in the future to attract more developers.
+This is important as we might need to provide proprietary licenses for commercial companies and we might want to change the general project license in the future to attract more developers.